Code-Institute-Submissions/themonkeesproject/README.md

 - Landing page
-There is carusel with links to all 4 pages and with img background And then there is external blank target links to shop,news,articles,podcast and tv show and footer with copyrights and social networks (social networks are not visible on xs and i like that because it looks clean)
+There is carusel with links to all 4 pages and with img background And then there is external blank target links to shop,news,articles,podcast and tv show and footer with copyrights and social networks

 - About us page
 Few img in containers with text from wikipedia